About Us

-This web site is operated by The New Zealand Association of Rationalists & Humanists Inc. It is a not-for-profit organisation that exists to serve the interests of the non-religious; those who do not have a belief in gods or the supernatural.
+The New Zealand Association of Rationalists & Humanists is a not-for-profit organisation that exists to serve the interests of the non-religious; those who do not have a belief in gods or the supernatural.
+We:

-• stands up for the rights of the non-religious
+• stand up for the rights of the non-religious

-• presents submissions on topics relevant to the Association
+• present submissions on topics relevant to the Association

-• provides a place and opportunities for non-religious people to socialise
+• provide a place and opportunities for non-religious people to socialise

 Rationalism & Humanism